leenabhavnani/udacityPractice/IAC/README.md

 ## _**Servers and Security Groups**_

-### Task 6 : Build the resources with the extension of the resources created as part of Task 3 - Security Groups for Load Balancer and Web Servers, Launch Configuration and Auto Scaling Group along with Load Balancer with Listener and Target Group
+### Task 6 : Build the resources with the extension of the resources created as part of Task 3 - Security Groups for Load Balancer and Web Servers, Launch Configuration and Auto Scaling Group along with Load Balancer with Listener and Target Group.
+Verify the deployment by access the LB URL.

+    aws cloudformation create-stack --stack-name myInfraStack --template-body file://myInfra.yaml  --parameters file://myInfraParameter.json --region=us-west-2

+    aws cloudformation create-stack --stack-name myServerStack --template-body file://myServers.yaml  --parameters file://myServersParameter.json --region=us-west-2

+### Task 7 : Challenge 3 - You have been tasked with deploying a Linux server in a private subnet, using the infrastructure that you created in a previous exercise.
+AWS Systems Manager service will allow you to connect to this server and verify it’s working properly.
+Once the EC2 isntance is created, access it via Systems manager.

+    aws cloudformation create-stack --stack-name myIACStack --template-body file://IACChallenge2.yaml  --parameters file://IACChallenge2Parameter.json --region=us-west-2

+    aws cloudformation create-stack --stack-name myIAC3Stack --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --template-body file://IACChallenge3.yaml  --parameters file://IACChallenge3Parameter.json --region=us-west-2

+### Project 2 -